Information for refugees from Ukraine - frequently asked questions

 You will only be able to submit the online application if you have already been registered by the Berlin State Office for Refugee Affairs (LAF) or another authority and allocated to Berlin (allocation decision).

-Please first go to the Ukraine Arrival Centre at the former Tegel Airport.
+Please first go to the Arrival Centre TXL at the former Tegel Airport.
+All family members are registered together in the Arrival Centre.
+That is why all family members must be present in person.

 After you have registered, you can submit the online application for a residence permit.
 The Arrival Centre may allocate you to another federal state.
 In this case, please contact the Foreigners’ Registration Office in the federal state you have been allocated to.